 No Credit

+Equifax has admitted it incorrectly reported some consumers' credit scores, advising housing agency Freddie Mac that 12% of the scores delivered March 17 to April 6 may have been inaccurate due to a coding error.
+The mistake may not seem like a big deal — unless you're among the 300,000 whose credit score was affected.
 A credit score isn't just some arbitrary number: It lets lenders, retailers, and even potential employers determine how trustworthy you are.
-Your credit score is your credit history, and it's a reflection of how much you spend, how quickly you pay your debts, how long you've had credit extended to you, and how many types of credit you work with.
-If you don't know your credit score, you can't improve your credit.
-Find a participating bank, credit union or credit card issuer and check your score for free — if it's bad, there are plenty of ways you'll pay for it anyway.
+Your credit score is your credit history, which reflects how much you spend, how quickly you pay your debts, how long you've had credit extended to you, and how many types of credit you have.
+You can't improve your credit score if you don't know it.
+Find a participating bank, credit union, or credit card issuer and check your score for free — if it's bad, there are numerous ways it can cost you.